 Treatments Available for Your Hyperpigmentation

-VISIA Skin Analysis: For clientele that are seeking treatment of their hyperpigmentation at Sunflower Dermatology, we recommend getting a VISIA Skin Analysis.
+VISIA Skin Analysis: For clientele that are seeking treatment of their hyperpigmentation at Epiphany Dermatology, we recommend getting a VISIA Skin Analysis.
 This imaging system helps us to evaluate our clientele’s skin care needs and then identify and customize their treatment regimen accordingly.

 Microdermabrasion: Microdermabrasion is a non-invasive treatment that gently remove the outer layer of skin.
 This is a very effective treatment for hyperpigmentation that leaves the skin smoother and more evenly toned.

 Chemical Peels: Chemical Peels is a quick and effective treatment for hyperpigmentation.
 Our aestheticians apply a chemical exfoliant to the skin.
 Once the outermost layers of skin peels away the new skin beneath grows in healthier, smoother, and more evenly toned.
-Sunflower Dermatology provides variety of different chemical peel option to individualize our client’s skin care needs.
+Epiphany Dermatology provides variety of different chemical peel option to individualize our client’s skin care needs.